Before you can access your funding you must demonstrate that your research meets all legal, regulatory and ethical

 The Office of Research Services provides administrative support in applying for a Biosafety Certificate.
 UBC Safety & Risk Services provides technical expertise to researchers working with biohazardous materials, provides biosafety training, and reviews all procedures and facilities involving biohazardous materials.

 The Chemical Safety Program incorporates the entire lifecycle of the chemical beginning with purchasing and ending with disposal.
 The aim is to ensure chemicals are used and handled properly to prevent injury, illness, disease, fire, explosions or property damage.

-Environmental Services supports departments across the University in meeting their environmental obligations as prescribed by UBC Policy #6 - Environmental Protection Compliance and UBC Policy #9 - Hazardous Materials Management.
+Environmental Protection supports university departments seeking to meet their environmental obligations as prescribed by UBC Policy SC4 – Environmental Protection Compliance.

 The primary objective of the UBC Radiation Safety Program is to facilitate and ensure the safe and knowledgeable use of radiation sources and devices in research, teaching and the environment.